GLIMS-RGI/rgi_user_guide/docs/data_fields/glacier_complex_product.md

-# Data fields: glacier complex product
+# Data attributes: glacier complex product

 The following attributes are available in the RGI 7.0 shapefiles.
 For more details on some of them, see the specific sections below.